c0dycode/Borderlands-Hex-Multitool/Readme.md

 # Changelog:
+## v1.10
+- Fixed an issue with enable/disable of the weapon sanity check bypass, caused by the changes made in v1.9

 ## v1.9
 - Changed a bit of code, that should improve the speed of reading and writing all the needed data